 KVUE and the Austin American-Statesman's Tony Plohetski has learned that Austin police have charged local cyclist, Kaitlin Marie Armstrong, with murder in the death of fellow cyclist, Moriah Wilson.
 Police uncovered information that Wilson previously had a relationship with a man with whom Armstrong was involved, authorities say.

+Authorities are searching for Armstrong.
 Federal agents said on Saturday, May 21, they haven’t found Armstrong’s black Jeep Cherokee, plate LDZ5608, and believe it’s possible she could be still driving it or abandoned it around Austin.
 Call the U.S. Marshals at 800-336-0102 if you see it.